eBookProjects/uChmViewer/README.md

 ## What's New

-The 8.1 release is dedicated to the translation of the UI.
-Initially, translation worked only in an application which was built with KDE support.
-Now, this is possible with GNU Gettext for the target platform and is independent of KDE.
-However, the translation files are outdated and only Russian translation is up to date.
+Release 8.2 says goodbye to Qt4 and KDE4 and welcomes KDE Framework 5.
-Read more in the [release notes](NEWS.md).
+Read more in the [release note](https://github.com/u-235/uchmviewer/releases/latest) and in the [news](NEWS.md).

 ## Features

-- Standalone viewer, depends on Qt 4 or Qt 5 only.
+- Standalone viewer, depends on Qt 5 or Qt 6 only.
 Does not require KDE, GNOME or wxWidgets toolkit.
-- Could be optionally built with KDE 4 or KDE 5 support, using KDE dialogs.
+- Could be optionally built with KDE Framework 5 support, using KDE dialogs.
 - Completely safe and harmless.
 JavaScript can be disabled in the settings, optionally warns you before opening an external web page, or switching to another help file.
 - Correctly detects and shows encoding of any valid chm file.
 - Correctly shows non-English chm files, including Cyrillic, Chinese, Japanese and others.